A - Z Recycling and Waste Guide

 Aerosol Containers

-If containers have any product in them they are considered hazardous waste and should be taken to a hazardous waste collection.
+If containers have any product in them, they are considered hazardous waste and should be taken to the Household Hazardous Waste Depot (HHW Depot).
 EMPTY aerosol containers may be recycled with other metal cans in most recycling programs.
 Caps are trash.

 Clean and dry - recycle according to your hauler or transfer station's guidance.